Meet Your Maker at Welcome Home

 A mix of talks, demonstrations of skills and work along with workshops where you can learn a new technique or develop your skills, each event will be unique to the maker.

-On Saturday 18 March Freya Alder will be displaying large-scale brass brooches from her degree show in Welcome Home's window.
+On Saturday 18 March Freya Alder will be displaying large-scale brass brooches from her degree show in Welcome Home's window, for the last Meet Your Maker event in this series.
 Her work has been travelling to exhibitions across the country since degree show ended in spring 2016 and will be coming home for a final hurrah.

 Previously, on Saturday 29 October 2016 was jeweller Soizig Carey.
 Soizig set up shop alongside her exhibition in Welcome Home, becoming a resident jeweller for a day.
 She looked at geometric principles used in both traditional and contemporary craft work, and showed additional sketchbook development and research.
 New pieces designed and carved on the day by Soizig were be cast in bronze and available to win from Welcome Home.